qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer
+  Input vector layer.

 ``Field`` [tablefield: any]
   Optional

   Features can be grouped by a field.
-If set, this causes the output layer to contain one feature per grouped value with a minimal geometry covering just the features with matching values
+If set, this causes the output layer to contain one feature per grouped value with a minimal geometry covering only the features with matching values.

 ``Geometry type`` [enumeration]
   Numerous enclosing geometry types are supported: